On the Beach

 Picnicking in shady woodland is a lovely idea when the sun is really too hot to bear.
 Firestone Copse has picnicking areas around its car park, some of which are in the shade, or you could venture further into the trees.
 At Parkhurst Forest there are picnic tables close to the car park if you enter from Forest Road, or you can walk into the forest and find a place to lay your picnic blanket – there’s a squirrel hide to discover as well.
 Brighstone Forest is mostly of pine trees that tower above the pathways, and there are no picnicking areas, but you may be able to find a grassy clearing.

-Borthwood Copse is one of the island’s most ancient woodlands and has a clearing under a group of ancient beech trees with fallen tree trunks for seating.
-Carpeted with fallen leaves, with the sun glinting through the canopy overhead, this is a lovely place for an early evening picnic and you may see squirrels overhead.
+Borthwood Copse is one of the island’s most ancient woodlands and is another scenic picnic spot on the Isle of Wight.
+It has a clearing under a group of ancient beech trees with fallen tree trunks for seating.
+Carpeted with fallen leaves, with the sun glinting through the canopy overhead, this is a lovely place for an early evening picnic, and you may see a squirrel or two overhead.

 Barbecues in woodland and forests are not advised for obvious reasons, especially in the summer when the ground is covered in very flammable dry leaves.